reyhanneh-gh/react-quiz/README.md

 - Fetching and rendering JSON data
 - Managing quiz state with pure JavaScript
 - Styling with Tailwind CSS for a modern UI
+- Tracking progress and scores interactively
 - Ensuring responsiveness across devices

 ---